-- Degree of Bachelor of Science in Nursing degree from a nationally accredited nursing program and regionally accredited institution, - An overall GPA on all college work attempted of at least 3.0 on a 4.0 scale, - A minimum overall nursing GPA of a 3.0 on a 4.0 scale, and - An active, unrestricted RN license in at least one state at the time of application.
+- Degree of Bachelor of Science in Nursing degree from a nationally accredited nursing program and regionally accredited institution, - An overall GPA on all college work attempted of at least 3.0 on a 4.0 scale - A minimum overall nursing GPA of a 3.0 on a 4.0 scale, and - Provisional admission may be considered if the overall and/or nursing GPA is 2.75-2.99 depending upon space available and other qualifications) - An active, unrestricted RN license in at least one state at the time of application. - Transfer students must provide a letter of good standing from the Nursing program in which currently enrolled or left incomplete.